Soul Nomad & the World Eaters: Gameplay

-A key element of the game is customization, as the game is a strategy role-playing game, much like the majority of Nippon Ichi Software's games, giving the player many more options to choose from when progressing through the story.
+A key element of the game is customization, as, like the majority of Nippon Ichi Software's games, the game is a strategy role-playing game, giving the player many options to choose from when progressing through the story.
 When the game begins, the player chooses the gender and name of the main character, a change from other Nippon Ichi games.

-At the very beginning of the game the main character can become powerful enough to destroy even the final boss, but relying on Gig too much would be the equivalent of just letting the world be destroyed.
+At the beginning of the game, the main character can become powerful enough to destroy even the final boss.
+However, relying on Gig too much would be the equivalent of letting the world be destroyed.
 Instead, the player is expected to build and train an army of units capable of handling whatever comes his or her way, relying on Gig's powers as little as possible.

-The player is given the ability to create and command squads, which after enough time, will become an army capable of destroying the world he or she is trying to save.
+The player is given the ability to create and command squads, which, over time, will become an army capable of destroying the world he or she is trying to save.
 Up to 25 different character types can be created, each filling a unique position in the squad with its own strengths and weaknesses.
-Characters' individual abilities can do such things as increase the range of an effect or give each unit a bonus to its inflicted damage.
+Characters' individual abilities vary, such as increasing the range of an effect or giving each unit a bonus to its inflicted damage.

-Tedious tasks like visiting the same area over and over in order to level new characters (a staple of older Nippon Ichi titles) are no longer necessary as any new units may be purchased up to the level of the main character.
-Also, unlike the older Nippon Ichi titles, the player is not allowed to return to older levels.
+Tedious tasks like repeatedly visiting the same area in order to level new characters, a staple of older Nippon Ichi titles, are no longer necessary, as new units may be purchased up to the level of the main character.
+Unlike older Nippon Ichi titles, the player is not allowed to return to older levels.
 Squads can also be merged in order to increase their power.

 The game includes more options for interacting with non-playable characters (NPCs) than previous Nippon Ichi games.
-It is possible to steal items from shops or NPCs instead of buying them.
-Additionally, the player can attack the towns and fight against the NPCs inhabiting them.
-Alternately, the player can recruit NPCs into her or his army.
+It is possible to steal items from shops or NPCs instead of buying them, and the player can attack towns and fight against the NPCs inhabiting them.
+Alternatively, the player can recruit NPCs into her or his army.